- About Us

 In addition to intestinal parasites such as hookworms and roundworms, puppies are also vulnerable to picking up whipworms, tapeworms, and heartworms.
 Roundworm, hookworm, and whipworm infestations are easily prevented by a once-monthly medication.
 Hearworm disease is almost always fatal and yet highly preventable; therefore we prescribe heartworm preventative during one of your puppy's first visits and recommend continuing it through his or her entire life.
 The most common tapeworm can be prevented by preventing flea infestations.

-The most common external parasites we encounter are fleas, with ticks being common in late winter/spring/early summer.
+The most common external parasites we encounter are fleas and ticks.
 We have a variety of flea and tick control products available which are effective and safe depending on your puppy's age.
 Flea control is a very complicated process, so please feel free to ask about the variety of flea control options available.
+We recommend year-round flea and tick preventatives for your dog.

 Bringing your puppy in for one of these safe, common surgical procedures is perhaps the single most important decision you can ever make to lengthen and improve the quality of your pet's life.